 - Article structures, including IMRAD

 The target group for this course is PhD candidates and researchers among the academic staff at OsloMet, who are actively engaged in writing articles, papers or dissertations in English.

 The course consists of 6 fortnightly seminars, each of 5 hours’ duration.

 Regular attendance is crucial.
 In addition to 30 hours' contact time, independent study is required.
 In order to take the exam, and be eligible for study points, the participant must have attended at least five of the six sessions.

-Course dates, times, and locations for spring 2019
+Course dates, times, and locations for autumn 2019

-Room: Participants will receive information about rooms and other practical information by e-mail by mid-December.
+Participants will receive information about rooms and other practical information by e-mail before the start of the semester.

-NOK 5800 for individuals not affiliated with HiOA.
+NOK 5800 for individuals not affiliated with OsloMet.